 Rise of Consumerism

 Patients are taking proactive steps to price out and compare their healthcare options as out-of-pocket expenses continue to increase.
-There is a new precedent centered around the overall patient experience in which the value of an visit is not measured solely by the outcome of clinical care.
+There is a new precedent centered around the overall patient experience in which the value of a visit is not measured solely by the outcome of clinical care.
 Instead, it also envelopes the ease and convenience of the patient financial experience such as availability of pricing information and billing options, along with patient education and service standards.

 Are you exploring patient bill estimating technology and prompt pay discounts?
 The healthcare industry in general is way behind the curve when it comes to offering convenient and clear payment options.
 Educating patients on their healthcare costs will increase satisfaction and reduce stress levels for revenue cycle leaders and patients alike.

 It may feel as though your hands are tied and that there’s only so much that can be done on your end to maximize payer reimbursements and minimize claim denials.
-There are plenty of opportunities, technologies and options to make a path for increasing reimbursements.
+There are plenty of opportunities, technologies, and options to make a path for increasing reimbursements.
 To begin, take a look at the data and decide where to focus resources and what projects need to be prioritized.

 How will you deal with diminishing reimbursements, unrecovered collections, inefficient billing technology?
 The billing process is complex in general and is complicated by the fact that different payers each require different information and formats to process claims.
 Aside from the option of regularly reviewing and re-negotiating payer contracts, one solution is to invest in extra training for claim follow up staff on your major payers.
-Expertise in payer requirements such as timely filing guidelines, appeal processes and general payer policies can save time, hassles and reduce denials and delayed payments.
-Increasing reimbursements and efficiencies is best for getting a full night of sleep.
+Expertise in payer requirements such as timely filing guidelines, appeal processes, and general payer policies can save time, hassles and reduce denials and delayed payments.
+Increasing reimbursements and efficiencies are best for getting a full night of sleep.

 Cost and Value of Resources